 The Peace Tree from Hiroshima: Little Bonsai with a Big Story by Sandra Moore, illustrated by Kazumi Wilds

 Itaro, Wijiro, Somegoro, and Marusu — four generations of Yamaki men — took care of the special bonsai tree from Miyagima.
 When the atomic bomb exploded in Hiroshima, it was just two miles away from their home.
 The Yamaki family decides to gift their precious bonsai tree to the United States in a gesture of hope and peace.
-It resides today in the National Aroboretum in Washington.
+It resides today in the National Arboretum in Washington.
 Masaru’s grandson Akira visited it and thus the circle continues.
 A tree that inspires peace. [historical fiction picture book, ages 8 and up]

 The Paper Crane by Molly Bang

 Throughout Asia, the crane is a symbol of happiness and eternal youth.
-In Japan, the crane is one of the mystical or holy creatures (others include the dragon and the tortoise) and symbolizes good fortune andlongevity because of its fabled life span of a thousand years. from Wikipedia
+In Japan, the crane is one of the mystical or holy creatures (others include the dragon and the tortoise) and symbolizes good fortune and longevity because of its fabled life span of a thousand years. from Wikipedia

 A kind man who owns a restaurant on a busy street prospers until a new road is built and no one uses the old one.
 The man becomes very poor and on many days, no one stops by at all.
 One day, a stranger comes and though he has no money, the kind man makes him a meal fit for a king.
 In return, the stranger shows him how to fold a crane from a paper napkin.
 This crane is special; when the kind man claps his hand, the bird comes to life and dances.
-New of this wondrous bird spreads, and people flock to his restaurant again.
+New of this wondrous bird spreads and people flock to his restaurant again.
 In time, the stranger comes back.
-This time the stranger plays a flute that makes the bird dance like never before.
+This time the stranger plays the flute that makes the bird dance like never before.
 When he finishes, he climbs on the back of the crane and they both fly away, never to be seen again. [picture book, ages 4 and up]

 Sadako and the Thousand Paper Cranes by Eleanor Coerr